 The operation of RAID 6 is based on principles similar to RAID 5, but with increased redundancy for better fault tolerance.
 To create a RAID 6, a minimum of five hard drives is required.
 One of the main differences compared to RAID 5 is the use of two separate parity calculations, which allows for the tolerance of the loss of two hard drives.

-Let's say we have a 5 HDDs RAID 6.
-The files are divided in blocks of X sectors.
-The first block is written on the first HDD, the second block on the second HDD, the third block on the third HDD.
+Let's take a concrete example of a RAID 6 composed of five hard drives.
+When data needs to be written, it is divided into blocks of X sectors.
+The first block of the file is stored on the first hard drive, the second block on the second hard drive, and the third block on the third hard drive.

-Once these 3 blocks are written on the 3 HDDs, a first parity calculation is made according to these 3 blocks.
-This parity is written on the fourth HDD.
-Then a second parity is calculated with another method and is written on the fifth HDD.
-Once these two parities are saved, the next data blocks are written following the same process.
+Once these three blocks are stored on the three hard drives, a first parity calculation is performed taking into account these three blocks.
+This first parity is then stored on the fourth hard drive.
+Subsequently, a second parity, calculated differently from the first one, is written to the fifth hard drive.
+Once these two parities are saved, the recording of the following blocks continues in the same manner.

 The common RAID 5 failures are :